tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Description

-Does the ISO country code determined from the value of dwc:country equal the value of dwc:countryCode?
+Does the ISO country code, determined from the value of dwc:country, equal the value of dwc:countryCode?

 ### Specification